wnchan/tp/docs/UserGuide.md

 - **GUI (Graphical User Interface)**: A type of user interface that allows you to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.

-- **Home Folder**: In computing, this is a personal directory assigned to you in a file system, where they store personal files, settings, and configurations.
+- **Home Folder**: <a id="glossary-home-folder"></a> In computing, this is a personal directory assigned to you in a file system, where they store personal files, settings, and configurations.

 - **Issue (GitHub)**: A feature in GitHub used to track ideas, enhancements, tasks, or bugs for work on GitHub projects.

 - **Java 11**: A version of Java, a widely used programming language and computing platform.
 Java 11 includes various updates and features different from its predecessors.

-- **Major-Minor**: An academic program where a student completes a major (primary focus) and a minor (secondary concentration) in different subjects.
+- **Major-Minor**: <a id="glossary-major-minor"></a> An academic program where a student completes a major (primary focus) and a minor (secondary concentration) in different subjects.

 > <a href="#table-of-contents" style="color: blue;">Back to Table of Contents</a>